KelvinMsft/DeviceMon/README.md

 # DeviceMon

-DeviceMon is a Windows Driver that intercepts the communication between your PCI devices and kernel driver.
+DeviceMon is a Windows Driver that intercepts the communication between your PCI devices and kernel driver. acting as software JTAG

 # Description
  DeviceMon will be an on-going development to support more PCI devices.
 Currently it supports monitoring SPI controller behavior.
 With SPI behavior monitoring, anyone who sends a cycle to the SPI controller will captured by DeviceMon.
 This means theoretically Flash ROM attacks could be captured by DeviceMon.
 By intercepting a MMIO translation path, the communication between driver and devices could be easily exposed.
 Also, as an example, support for 64bit BAR address - Intel ME controller and support for USB xHCI controller